 Utilities may compete with a municipality for new (not presently being served) customers located outside of the borders of a municipality if the utility has or can acquire a necessary franchise and any required certificate of convenience and necessity from the Michigan Public Service Commission.
-However, a person shall not, without the consent of the municipally owned utility, provide delivery service or customer account service to a retail customer that was receiving that service from a municipally owned utility.
+However, a person shall not, without the consent of the municipally owned utility, provide delivery service or customer account service to a retail customer that was receiving that service from a municipally owned utility as of June 5, 2000, or is receiving the service from a municipally owned utility.